Querdos/DiffieHellman/README.md

-# DiffieHellman
-A Diffie Hellman Implementation
+# A Diffie Hellman implementation

+For now, there is only the implementation.
+The client and server script will come soon.

+This implementation respect the RFC 3526.